freddydumont/the-labyrinth-roguelike/README.md

 # The Labyrinth
-Simple Roguelike game where you play as an unknown hero tasked to enter the Labyrinth and slay the Minotaur.
+Simple Roguelike game where you play as Theseus the hero tasked to enter the Labyrinth and slay the Minotaur.

 The game has 7 depths, each progressively harder than the last.